Increase Visits & Conversions GET A FREE WEBSITE AUDIT

 These are great for marketing, but the problem with them is that they make it hard for users to control the data they share.
 Marketers who relied on this method – and that’s most of them – to target their campaigns find this information particularly concerning.

 But, there’s no reason for it to be so.
 Retargeting without cookies is now more than possible.
-As a matter of fact, Pathmonk’s cookieless technology has already resulted in less ad spend and more conversions.
+Pathmonk’s cookieless technology has already resulted in less ad spend and more conversions.
 This refers to using other sources to gather data, including first-party data, collected and controlled by companies.
 First-party data might include everything from past interactions to purchase history to behaviour data.

 the demise of the cookie